michaeldexter/occambsd/README.md

-## occambsd: An application of Occam's razor to FreeBSD
+## OccamBSD: An application of Occam's razor to FreeBSD
 a.k.a. "super svelte stripped down FreeBSD"

 This script leverages FreeBSD build options and a kernel configuration file to build the minimum kernel and userland to boot FreeBSD under jail(8) and the bhyve and Xen hypervisors.